CopernicaMarketingSoftware/AMQP-CPP/README.md

-The Message object holds all information of the delivered message: the actual content, all meta information from the envelope (in fact, the Message class is derived from the Envelope class), and even then name of the exchange and the routing key that were used when the message was originally published.
+The Message object holds all information of the delivered message: the actual content, all meta information from the envelope (in fact, the Message class is derived from the Envelope class), and even the name of the exchange and the routing key that were used when the message was originally published.
 For a full list of all information in the Message class, you best have a look at the message.h, envelope.h and metadata.h header files.